Energy Efficiency DirectiveEED vs EPBDScope comparison

 Energy Performance of Buildings Directive (EPBD)

-Use EPBD when the work turns on building energy performance, energy performance certificates, or building renovation strategy and performance evidence.
+Use EPBD when the work turns on building energy performance, minimum requirements or standards, , energy performance certificates, renovation passports, technical building systems, or renovation planning.

 Operational implication